mboglesby/jenkins-agent-docker/README.md

 # jenkins-agent-with-docker
-Jenkins Agent Docker container with Docker installed
+This is a Jenkins Agent Docker container with Docker installed within the container.
+This container can be used to spin up a Jenkins Agent that has the ability to perform Docker build operations.

 ### Use the following docker command to build the image: ###